Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Data

 \subsection{Mixing Frequencies}

-In this paper, we relate monthly macro data based on \citet{giannone2016exploiting} and internet search information via U-MIDAS skip-sampling to real quarterly U.S. GDP growth.
-The U-MIDAS approach to mixed frequency belongs to the broader class of 'partial system' models \citep{banbura2013now}, which directly relate higher frequency information to the lower frequency target variable by vertically realigning the covariate vector.
-Switching notation from equation (\ref{equ:bsts}) to make explicit that $x_t$ is sampled at a higher, i.e., monthly frequency, denote $x_{t,M}=(x_{1,t,M}, \cdots, x_{K,t,M})$ and $\beta_m = (\beta_{1,M},\cdots,\beta_{K,M})'$ where $M=(1,2,3)$ denotes the monthly observation of the covariate within quarter, t.
-By concatenating each monthly column, we obtain a $T\times K*3$ regressor matrix $\boldsymbol{X}$ and a $K*3 \times 1$ regression coefficient vector $\boldsymbol{\beta}$.
+In this paper, we relate monthly macro data commonly used for nowcasting based on \citet{giannone2016exploiting} and internet search information via U-MIDAS skip-sampling to real quarterly U.S. GDP growth.
+The U-MIDAS approach to mixed frequency belongs to the broader class of `partial system' models \citep{banbura2013now}, which directly relate higher frequency information to the lower frequency target variable by vertically realigning the covariate vector.
+The benefit of this mixed frequency method compared to restricted MIDAS and full system state space methods is its simplicity in that existing models and priors can directly be applied to U-MIDAS sampled data as well as its competitive performance, especially when the frequency mismatch between the target and the regressors is small \citep{foroni2015unrestricted,foroni2014comparison}, as is the case in our application.
+Switching notation from equation (\ref{equ:bsts}) to make it explicit that $y_t$ is quarterly while $x_t$ is sampled at a higher, i.e., monthly frequency, denote $x_{t,M}=(x_{1,t,M}, \cdots, x_{K,t,M})$ and $\beta_m = (\beta_{1,M},\cdots,\beta_{K,M})'$ where $M=(1,2,3)$ denotes the monthly observation of the covariate within quarter, $t$.
+By concatenating each monthly column, we obtain a $T\times 3K$ regressor matrix $\boldsymbol{X}$ and a $3K \times 1$ regression coefficient vector $\boldsymbol{\beta}$.
 This vertical realignment is visualised for a single representative regressor below: